Languages given by Finite Automata over the Unary Alphabet: Unambiguous Finite Automata and their Algorithmic Properties

-The strings in group (ii) above are from the cycles in $U_1$, by considering each accepting state in a cycle separately, and taking $|v|$ as the length of the smallest string leading to the state and $|w|$ as the length of the corresponding cycle.
+The strings in group (ii) above are from the cycles in $U_1$: for each accepting state in a cycle in $U_1$, pick $|w|$ as the length of the cycle and $v$ as the smallest string of length $>n$ which leads $U_1$ to this accepting state.

-Strings in group (i) can easily be checked using a walkthrough of $U_2$, where if there is a branching into the cycles, one can do a depth first search.
+Whether strings in group (i) are accepted by $U_2$ can be easily checked, where if there is a branching into the cycles, one can do a depth first search.

-For strings in group (ii), each set of form $vw^*$, where $n < |v| \leq 2n$ and $|w| \leq n$, is checked separately.
+For strings in group (ii), each set of the form $vw^*$, where $n < |v| \leq 2n$ and $|w| \leq n$, is checked separately.
 As $|v|>$ the length of the stem part of $U_2$, one can first modify the cycle part of $U_2$ to always start in a state which is reached after $|v|$ steps, and ignore the stem part.
-This would basically mean that one needs to check if $w^*$ is accepted in the modified $U_2$ (denote this modified $U_2$ as $U_2'$).
+This would basically mean that one needs to check if all words in $w^*$ are accepted in the modified $U_2$ (here $U_2'$ denotes this modification of $U_2$).
 For space constraints, note that one does not need to write down $U_2'$, but just need to know the length by which the starting state of each cycle is shifted (which is the difference between $|v|$ and the length of the stem part of $U_2$).
-Now, for checking whether $w^*$ is accepted by $U_2'$, consider a further modified $U_2''$ formed as follows: for each cycle $C$ in $U_2'$ with length $r$ and states $s_0,s_1,\ldots,s_{r-1}$ ($s_0$ being starting state, and transitions on unary input being from $s_i$ to $s_{i+1}$, where $i+1$ is taken mod $r$) consider a cycle $C'$ in $U_2''$ with states $s'_0,s'_1,\ldots,s'_{r-1}$ ($s'_0$ being starting state, and transitions on unary input being from $s'_i$ to $s'_{i+1}$, where $i+1$ is taken mod $r$) where $s'_i$ is an accepting state iff $s_{|v|+i\cdot |w| \mod r}$ was an accepting state in $C$.
-This new UFA $U_2''$ also has at most $n$ states, the new length of each cycle is still the same as the lengths of the old cycles and the number of cycles do not increase.
+Now, for checking whether every word in $w^*$ is accepted by $U_2'$, consider a further modified $U_2''$ formed as follows: for each cycle $C$ in $U_2'$ with length $r$ and states $s_0,s_1,\ldots,s_{r-1}$ ($s_0$ being starting state, and transitions on unary input being from $s_i$ to $s_{i+1}$, where $i+1$ is taken mod $r$) form a cycle $C'$ in $U_2''$ with states $s'_0,s'_1,\ldots,s'_{r-1}$ ($s'_0$ being starting state, and transitions on unary input being from $s'_i$ to $s'_{i+1}$, where $i+1$ is taken mod $r$) where $s'_i$ is an accepting state iff $s_{i\cdot |w| \mod r}$ was an accepting state in $C$.
+This new UFA $U_2''$ also has at most $n$ states, has the same number of cycles as $U_2'$, with the length of cycles being the same as the length of the corresponding cycles in $U_2'$.
 Now, similar to part (a), one just needs to check if $U_2''$ is accepting all unary strings.
-Here again note that one doesn't need to write down $U_2''$ fully, but just needs to check, for each cycle, its length and the number of accepting states, which can be done in LOGSPACE. \end{proof}
+Here again note that one doesn't need to write down $U_2''$ fully, but just needs to check, for each cycle, its length and the number of accepting states, which can be done in \textbf{LOGSPACE}. \end{proof}